 Marketing Automation Software

 Most marketing teams leverage some type of marketing automation software like Hubspot, Marketo, or Pardot to manage prospect contact information, collect new leads, create email campaigns, and analyze the effectiveness of webpages, emails, and calls to action.
-From a PR prospective, the marketing automation systems is a treasure trove of data about how PR campaigns are performing.
+From a PR perspective, the marketing automation systems is a treasure trove of data about how PR campaigns are performing.

 Most marketing teams tag each new prospect with a lead source or marketing campaign so that they can evaluate which programs are most likely to attract people who convert to buyers.
 PR can be added as a lead source or campaign so that you can track which prospects in the pipeline were driven by or influenced by PR.
 This lets you talk about the most attention-grabbing PR success metric of all, revenue.